 - Windows and doors must be kept closed but not locked.
-Keys must be removed from the ignition and stored according to manufacturer's instructions. - Vehicles must be left with the hand-brake on and the first gear engaged.
-Vehicles with automatic transmission must be left in "P" position. - Vehicles stored on ramps must be effectively secured with wheel chocks to prevent their slipping.
+Keys must be removed from the ignition and stored according to the manufacturer's instructions. - Vehicles with manual transmission must be left in neutral position and with the hand-brake (or parking brake) applied.. - Vehicles with automatic transmission must be left with the transmission selector lever in "N" position and have the hand brake (parking brake) applied . - Vehicles stored on ramps must be effectively secured with wheel chocks to prevent their slipping.